 What Will My Child Learn At IKB In Reception?

 Reception is the final year of the Early Years Foundation Stage (EYFS).
 The EYFS profile lays out what children aged 0 – 5 should learn.
-The EYFS profile is currently undergoing a reform nationally and so some of the following information could change over the coming months, however as of today we develop all children in the following areas:
+We develop all children in the following areas:

 Communication and Language